Shraneid/MonopolyProject/README.md

             return true;
         }
 ```
 And for every instanciated actions, we create a inherited class from monopoly action that would have two methods : Islegalmove() and Execute().
-For example :
+For example this a class for every time a player goes into the jail cell :
 ```cs
     public class GoToJailAction : MonopolyAction
     {